Lecrapouille/gdcef/README.md

 ## The Hello-CEF example

-A minial CEF example is given.
+A minimal CEF example is given.
 We use it to prototype new API.
-It is automaticaly compiled by the [install](https://github.com/stigmee/install) `build.py` script.
+It is automatically compiled by the [install](https://github.com/stigmee/install) `build.py` script.
 But if you not want to get all Stigmee workspace to test it, you can call:

 ```
 ./example.py <path to Godot C++ API>
 ```

 Where `<path to Godot C++ API>` refers to https://github.com/godotengine/godot-cpp which shall have be compiled before calling this script.